ShuklaGroup/AtSWEET13_DMS/transfer_and_zeroshot_learning/ProSE/README.md

 After optimizing hyperparameter, we predict the lables(delta Tm) for AtSW1_TM4 mutants by using 'predict_ML.py' and 'predict_sklearn_MLP_prose.py'

 The predicted results are saved in './AtSW13_predict_results' folder

+The script 'plot.py' is for plotting the performace of differents models with optimized hyperparameters